 - 5.1 Standing Committees Specifications: The specifications of each standing committee of the Senate shall state its name, its specific charge, and any exceptions or additions to the basic charge to standing committees stated in Article 5.2.
-The specifications shall list all voting ex officio members and shall define committee composition. - 5.1.a Standing Committees: In an appropriate section of Article 6 there shall be specifications for each committee. - 5.2 Standing Committees Basic Charge: In its area of responsibility, as defined in its specifications, each committee shall be an arm of the Senate with the following powers: - (1) To formulate and review policies to be established by the Senate according to the Plan (Article 1); - (2) To review established policies and their administration and to recommend any changes in policies or their administration that may be desirable;
+The specifications shall list all voting ex officio members and shall define committee composition. - 5.1.a Standing Committees: In an appropriate section of Article 6 there shall be specifications for each committee. - 5.2 Standing Committees Basic Charge: In its area of responsibility, as defined in its specifications, each committee shall be an arm of the Senate with the following powers: - (1) To formulate and review policies to be established by the Senate according to the Plan (Article 1); - (2) To review established policies and their administration and to recommend any changes in policies or their administration that may be desirable; - (3) To serve in an advisory capacity, upon request, regarding the administration of policies; - (4) To function on request of the President or of the Executive Committee as a board of appeal with

-- (3) To serve in an advisory capacity, upon request, regarding the administration of policies; - (4) To function on request of the President or of the Executive Committee as a board of appeal with reference to actions and/or decisions made in the application of policies; and - (5) To recommend the creation of special subcommittees (Article 5.7-5.9) when deemed necessary.
+(5) To recommend the creation of special subcommittees (Article 5.7-5.9) when deemed necessary.